astronautas/astronautas.github.io/_posts/2025-02-11-replace-spark-with-duckdb.md

 ## Next Step – Databricks

-Hope you at least go intrigued by the idea that it's possible to balance the benefits of single and  cluster type query engines without changing analyst workflows.
+Hope you at least got intrigued by the idea that it's possible to balance the benefits of single and  cluster type query engines without changing analyst workflows.
 Next, when I have time, I'll extend this to Databricks and test cost savings in a more realistic production setting - think Spark cluster, Delta tables in S3, annoying authentication issues, etc.

 Stay tuned!